- A biopsy is the removal of a small amount of tissue. It is an important way doctors diagnose many different types of cancer.

 - Leukemia: Cancer cells that started in the blood or bone marrow

-Molecular evaluation for diagnosis
+Molecular or genetic tests for diagnosis

-Molecular evaluation to predict response to treatment
+Molecular tests to plan treatment

-Once the diagnosis is established, additional tests may be done to help the doctor decide on the best treatment for the patient.
-Tumor markersâ substances found at higher than normal levels in the blood, urine, or body tissues of some people with cancerâcan help predict a cancer's response to treatment.
+After the doctor makes a diagnosis, other tests can help the doctor plan the best treatment options.
+Tumor markers may help predict how well treatment will work for a specific cancer.
+Tumor markers are substances found at higher than normal levels in the blood, urine, or body tissues of some people with cancer.
 These may be identified through testing of a specific gene or protein.
-For example, tests for the HER2 protein and HER2 gene are used to predict how a patient's breast cancer would respond to drugs like trastuzumab (Herceptin).
+For example, tests for the HER2 protein and HER2 gene are often recommended for breast cancer.
+The results help the doctor find out if trastuzumab (Herceptin) is a treatment option.